How Long is it Safe to Carry a Baby in a Carrier?

 Baby carriers offer immense physical, emotional and mental benefits to both caregivers and babies.

-Soothing and bonding: Baby carrying facilitates close contact and connection between caregivers and babies, which is incredibly beneficial for soothing your baby.
+Soothing and Bonding: Baby carrying facilitates close contact and connection between caregivers and babies, which is incredibly beneficial for soothing your baby.
 Studies show carrying can reduce baby crying by 43% and that it promotes more secure attachment in the long term.

-Hip-healthy: Studies show that baby-wearing in the hip-safe M position may reduce the risk of hip dysplasia.
+Hip-Healthy: Studies show that baby-wearing in the hip-safe M position may reduce the risk of hip dysplasia.

-Ergonomic, hands-free carrying: For parents, hands-free carrying offers a lot of convenience.
+Ergonomic and Hands-Free Carrying: For parents, hands-free carrying offers a lot of convenience.
 The right carrier will protect your body by healthily distributing your child's weight.
 It'll allow you to participate in activities, do chores, or tend to other children easily while maintaining your bond with your baby.

-Promotes breastfeeding: A well-designed baby carrier offers the option to breastfeed while baby wearing which can be more convenient when out and about.
-Please note that it is important however if adjustments are made to the carrier to accommodate for breastfeeding, that the baby is repositioned into the correct, upright, safe position after breastfeeding and the carrier is adjusted back to the original fit.
+Promotes Breastfeeding: A well-designed baby carrier offers the option to breastfeed while baby wearing, which can be more convenient when out and about.
+Please note that it is important, however, if adjustments are made to the carrier to accommodate for breastfeeding, that the baby is repositioned into the correct, upright, safe position after breastfeeding and the carrier is adjusted back to the original fit.

-Engage with the world: As your little one gets a little older, baby-wearing allows them to gain exposure to new experiences while being held close and securely in contact with you, which allows you to explore, discover and reinforce new experiences together.
+Engage With The World: As your little one gets a little older, baby-wearing allows them to gain exposure to new experiences while being held close and securely in contact with you, which allows you to explore, discover, and reinforce new experiences together.

 Health and Safety for Long Baby-Wearing Periods